spaforms365/spaforms365.github.io/_docs/usage.md

 ### Design SPA Form project usage:
 There are two available options to start SPA Forms designer and open SPA Form project:
 <ul>
 <li> Select existing item on a list and use either<code>Design Item context menu</code> or <code>Design Item button</code> located at ITEMS tab on ribbon.
-Selected Item will stay linked to SPA Form Project at design time and column values will be accessible on form: similar to out-of-box Design or Edit forms. </li>
+Selected Item will stay linked to SPA Form Project at design time and column values will be accessible on form: similar to out-of-box Display or Edit forms. </li>
 <li> Open LIST tab on ribbon and use out-of-box dropwown option <code>Form Web Parts</code>.
 This case would be more closer modeling out-of-box New form. </li>
 </ul>